-- a) that all money due to the Committee is collected and received and that all payments authorised by the Committee are made, and - b) that correct books and accounts are kept showing the financial affairs of the Committee, including full details of all receipts and expenditure connected with the activities of the Committee, and - c) It is the duty of the treasurer of the Committee to ensure that an independent audit is undertaken once every three years for the three years preceding the end of the treasurer's term in office.
-The auditor's report is to be presented at the first annual general meeting following the audit.
-If the treasurer leaves prior to the commencement of their term in office, an independent audit would be undertaken prior to the new treasurer's appointment.
+- a) that all money due to the Committee is collected and received and that all payments authorised by the Committee are made, and - b) that correct books and accounts are kept showing the financial affairs of the Committee, including full details of all receipts and expenditure connected with the activities of the Committee, and - c) that an independent review of the Committee account (including invoices, receipts) is undertaken once every year for the three years preceding the end of the treasurer's term in office.
+The result of this review is to be presented to the committee at each year's annual general meeting and include a fully itemized list of all transactions for the period of review.
+The independent review is to be undertaken by at least two nominated persons, one of whom must be a member of the Management Committee, and the other can be a member of the general committee or a trusted representative from an agency (e.g., in-house accountant).
+If the treasurer leaves prior to the end of their term in office, a review would be undertaken prior to the new treasurer's appointment. - d) that where it is deemed necessary by the management committee to engage an auditor to undertake a formal audit, this will be arranged by the treasurer.